Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_native_app/tasty_bytes_native_app.md

 GRANT CREATE application package ON ACCOUNT TO ROLE sales_forecast_provider;
 GRANT CREATE DATABASE ON ACCOUNT TO ROLE sales_forecast_provider;

--- create warehouse and ensure a warehouse is usable by provider CREATE WAREHOUSE IF NOT EXISTS franchise_wh;
+-- Create warehouse and ensure a warehouse is usable by provider CREATE WAREHOUSE IF NOT EXISTS franchise_wh;
 GRANT USAGE ON WAREHOUSE franchise_wh TO ROLE sales_forecast_provider;

+-- Grant usage on source data to provider role
+GRANT USAGE ON DATABASE frostbyte_tasty_bytes TO ROLE sales_forecast_provider;
+GRANT USAGE ON ALL SCHEMAS IN DATABASE frostbyte_tasty_bytes TO ROLE sales_forecast_provider;
+GRANT SELECT ON TABLE frostbyte_tasty_bytes.raw_pos.location TO ROLE sales_forecast_provider;
+GRANT SELECT ON TABLE frostbyte_tasty_bytes.raw_pos.country TO ROLE sales_forecast_provider;
 ```

 The SQL above does the following: